dlespiau/patchwork/docs/rest.rst

   ``series-new-revision`` event.
 - Change /series/${id}/revisions/ to follow the same list system as other entry points.
 This is technically an API change, but the impact is limited at this early point.
-Hopefully noone will ever find out.
+Hopefully no one will ever find out.
 - Document how lists of objects work.
 - Make all DateTime field serialize to ISO 8061 format and not the ECMA 262 subset.